 Region: Prairies and Lakes

-Ellis County’s impressive courthouse a complex and captivating structure that is one of the most photographed buildings in Texas.
+Ellis County’s impressive courthouse is a complex and captivating structure that is one of the most photographed buildings in Texas.
 Set within Waxahachie’s charming downtown square, the nine-story-tall pink granite and red sandstone courthouse can be seen from some distance away.
-Get up close and your eyes can feast on all the details, such as the floral patterns carved into the stone at the top of the columns, or the pyramidal roofs.
+Get up close to admire all the fine details, such as the floral patterns carved into the stone at the top of the columns, or the pyramidal roofs.

 City: Waxahachie